-For each of us, our lives are filled with triumphs and setbacks, laughter and tears, joy and sadness.
+Our lives are filled with triumphs and setbacks, laughter and tears, joy and sadness.
 Celebrating the good times is the easy part.
 Recognizing the good when bad things happen is hard.
-But if we peel back the layers and delve a bit deeper, we often find, with time, little nuggets of thankfulness springing up from loss and sorrow.
+But if we peel back the layers and delve a bit deeper we often find, with time, little nuggets of thankfulness springing up from loss and sorrow.

-All of us have lost someone we love, whether it be a friend or family member, or even a beloved pet.
-We never truly "get over" the loss.
+We’ve all lost someone we love, whether it be a friend, a family member, or a beloved pet.
+We never really "get over" the loss.
 Rather, we slowly adjust to life without them in it.
-The joy to be found is the grief.
+The joy is the grief!
 It means someone entered your life and touched your heart in a profound way.
 What a blessing to have experienced that!

 Take a moment and think about a bad decision you made in the past or a painful loss you've experienced.
 Allow yourself to grieve or feel anger if the pain is still raw.
 Then ask yourself, "What have I learned from this, and how can I find the blessing hidden within the sorrow?"